nicholashibberd/bouncing-vim/README.md

 multiple lines in visual mode).

 Keycode fixes are provided for this to work in Tmux as well.

+This does not interfere with the copy and cut operations.

 ### Buffer enhancements